Politics of Venezuela: Miscellaneous

 Venezuela abolished the death penalty in 1863, making it the country where this practice has been outlawed the longest.

 There is a history of tension between church and state in the country.
 The Catholic Church has accused Chavez of concentrating power in his own hands.
 In 2009, in the Catholic Church's Easter address to the nation, the bishops said the country's democracy was in "serious danger of collapse."

 Elections

 Venezuela elects at a national level the President of Venezuela as head of state and head of government and a unicameral federal legislature.
 The President of Venezuela is elected for a six-year term by direct election plurality voting and is eligible for re-election since the 2009 Venezuelan constitutional referendum) The National Assembly (Asamblea Nacional) has 165 members (diputados), elected for five-year terms.
 Elections also take place at state level and local level.

+On 25 April 2023, representatives from 19 nations, including the European Union, attended a conference that was intended to rekindle negotiations between Nicolás Maduro's government in Venezuela and the opposition political parties, but it had no noticeable impact.